Amory Lovins: Rocky Mountain Institute

 By 1978, Lovins had published six books and consulted widely.
 In 1982, he and his wife, Hunter Lovins founded Rocky Mountain Institute, based in Snowmass, Colorado.
 Together with a group of colleagues, the Lovinses fostered efficient resource use and sustainable development.

 Lovins clients have included many Fortune 500 companies, real-estate developers, and utilities.
 Public-sector clients have included the OECD, UN, Resources for the Future, many national governments, and 13 US states.
 Lovins served in 1980 and 1981 on the U.S. Department of Energy's Energy Research Advisory Board, and from 1999 to 2001 and 2006 to 2008 on Defense Science Board task forces on military energy efficiency and strategy.
-His visiting academic chairs most recently included a visiting professorship in Stanford University's School of Engineering.
+His visiting academic chairs most recently included a visiting professorship in Stanford University's school of engineering.

-Since 1982, RMI has grown into a broad-based "think-and-do tank" with more than 85 staff and an annual budget of some $13 million.
+Since 1982, RMI has grown into a broad-based "think-and-do tank" with more than 600 staff and an annual budget over $120 million.
 RMI has spun off five for-profit companies.